 How Can Manufacturers Further Boost U.S. Production and Growth?

 Manufacturers have an opportunity to drive growth in the U.S. economy throughout 2016 by actually using resources within the U.S. and working to change perception and legislation about the industry.
-Some of these measures, reports Supply Chain Digest, include the following:
+Some of these measures, include the following:

 - Focus on Research and Development – U.S. manufacturers need to consider increasing investments into R&D to drive growth in the industry.
 For example, many electronics may require specialized equipment to manufacture, but this equipment needs to be built in the U.S.